 The most accurate mode is often called something like “cinematic,” or “movie,” but it varies from manufacturer to manufacturer.
 Vizio, for example, typically calls this mode “calibrated.”

-Picking the right preset is tricky because when you compare them to one another, the brighter modes can look appealing.
-Pick the mode that you think might be the most accurate and leave it on for a while.
+If you don’t want to use the HDR mode for some reason or your TV doesn’t have it (though, it’s generally worth paying a little extra when you make your purchase), pick the mode that you think might be the most accurate and leave it on for a while.
 Go do something else and come back to it after a while.
 What may have seemed slightly dark or less contrasty before might seem just right without the memory of the “vibrant” setting burned into your brain.
+There’s often a “cinematic” setting that works nicely.

 Note that “game mode” and other similarly named settings typically turn off things like motion smoothing in order to cut down on response time.
 You might notice the benefits when gaming, but don’t keep it on for everyday viewing.